GuillaumeLerayGirardeau/holbertonschool-higher_level_programming/python-data_structures/README.md

 # High Level Programming

-This folder contains exercises about data structure, lists and turple in Python.
+This folder contains exercises about data structure, lists and tuple in Python.